camille-vo/SneakerBot/README.md

 The developers of this software should not be held liable for any lost opportunities resulting from its usage.

+I edited the README to make it easier to follow for first time setup

 ## Prerequisites

 Install the following on your machine: